 Eat, Pray, Love ’s footprint is everywhere in Ubud, Bali, where the best-selling book’s author, Elizabeth Gilbert, spent her love chapter.
 From the plethora of single women who pound Ubud’s streets, to the clichéd tours and Balinese people who name-drop locals Ketut and Wayan, who were featured in the best-seller, the book’s influence is ever-evident.
 Having heardContinue reading “An Afternoon with “Eat, Pray, Love’s” Ketut Liyer in Bali, Indonesia”

-We can not do great things on this earth.
-We can only do small things with great love. -Mother Theresa The man sat hunched over, with sunken cheeks, and spindly legs.
+The man sat hunched over, with sunken cheeks, and spindly legs.
 As we walked along one of Ubud’s main streets, his empty stare, meek mumbling and outstretched hand caught our gaze.
 Our hearts sank.
-IContinue reading “Our Heart For You: A Beautiful Coincidence in Bali”
+I have seen many people begging worldwide, but something told Shawn and me that this old man was greatly in need.Continue reading “Our Heart For You: A Beautiful Coincidence in Bali”

 I love how this morning unfolded.
 After awakening to a symphony of creatures large and small, Shawn and I set out to explore the rice paddies that surround our Ubud, Bali guest house.
 Even though it was just after eight o’clock, the rice fields were already twinkling and sizzling under the hot morning sun’s rays.